Vani21-ps/JobPortal/README.txt

-Job Portal (ORM CLI)
+Job Portal

-Job Portal (ORM CLI) is a Java-based command-line application for managing job listings, user accounts, and job applications.
+Job Portal is a Java-based command-line application for managing job listings, user accounts, and job applications.
 Built using Hibernate ORM and MySQL, this project demonstrates a clean DAO-Service architecture with multi-role support: Candidate, Employer, and Admin.

 Features